-- Enter children on the admissions register on the first day on which the school has agreed, or has been notified, that the child will attend the school. - Notify Surrey County Council within five days of adding a child's name to the admission register.
-The notification must include all the details contained in the admission register for the new child. - Monitor each child's attendance through their daily register and follow Surrey County Council procedure in cases of unauthorised absence. - Remove a child's name from the admissions register on the date that the child leaves the school. - The school will notify Surrey County Council when they are about to remove a child's name from the school register under any of the fifteen grounds listed in the regulations, no later than the date that the child's name is due to be removed.
+- Enter children on the admissions register on the first day on which the school has agreed, or has been notified, that the child will attend the school. - Notify the Local Authority within five days of adding a child's name to the admission register.
+The notification must include all the details contained in the admission register for the new child. - Monitor each child's attendance through their daily register and follow the Local Authority procedure in cases of unauthorised absence. - Remove a child's name from the admissions register on the date that the child leaves the school. - The school will notify the Local Authority when they are about to remove a child's name from the school register under any of the fifteen grounds listed in the regulations, no later than the date that the child's name is due to be removed.